How is Zeffy free?

 What is a lottery?

-Well, in classic Canadian style, the official definition varies ever so slightly from province to province.
-In Ontario, charitable and non-profit organizations’ lottery fundraising activities are regulated by the Alcohol and Gaming Commission of Ontario (AGCO)—and they define a lottery as:
+Well, in classic Canadian style, the official definition of lottery event licensing varies ever so slightly from province to province.
+In Ontario, charitable and non-profit organizations' lottery event fundraising activities are regulated by the licensing authority, the Alcohol and Gaming Commission of Ontario (AGCO), and they define a lottery event as:

-… a gaming event or scheme that is conducted by a charitable or religious organization or a nonprofit group with charitable objects and purposes.
-The policies apply to raffles, break open ticket sales, charity bingo and one-time special occasion gaming events and bazaars run by these organizations.
+A charitable gaming lottery license is conducted by a charitable or religious organization or a nonprofit group with charitable objects and purposes.
+The policies apply to raffles, break-open tickets, ticket sales, bingo only, other charitable gaming events, charity, bingo halls, and one-time special occasion gaming events and bazaars run by these organizations.

-In Ontario both Municipalities and the AGCO (the province of Ontario) are responsible for issuing charitable lottery licences to nonprofits.
+In Ontario, both Municipalities and the AGCO (the province of Ontario charitable and lottery trust account and gaming license) are responsible for issuing charitable gaming lottery trust licenses and issuing lottery licenses and the lottery trust account and licenses to nonprofits.

-Is your charity or nonprofit eligible for a charitable lottery licence?
+Is your charity or nonprofit eligible for a charitable lottery license?

-In Ontario, eligible charity and nonprofit organizations may raise funds through provincially or municipally licensed lottery events, but how do you know if you’re eligible?
+In Ontario, all eligible organizations, charity and nonprofit organizations may raise funds eligible charitable give through provincially used lottery proceeds or municipally licensed lottery events, but how do you know if you're an eligible charitable give?

 • have been in existence for at least one year,